connectomicslab/connectomemapper3/paper/paper.md

 # Statement of Need

-The field of Magnetic Resonance (MR) Connectomics has rapidly expanded since its advent in the 2000s [@SpornsTheBrain:2005], [@HagmannFromConnectomics:2005], [@SpornsEditorialConnectomics:2018].
+The field of Magnetic Resonance Imaging (MRI) Connectomics has rapidly expanded since its advent in the 2000s [@SpornsTheBrain:2005], [@HagmannFromConnectomics:2005], [@SpornsEditorialConnectomics:2018].
 It has revolutionized the way to investigate `in-vivo`, `non-invasively` and `safely` at different macroscopic scales the structural and functional systems of the brain by modeling connections between brain areas as a graph or network, the so-called `connectome`, and has become a widely used method in Neuroscience [@Bassett2017].
-While brain areas are usually derived from high resolution T1 weighted  MR imaging, so-called structural MRI (sMRI), structural brain connectomes are mapped from diffusion MR imaging (dMRI) tractography, which exploits the diffusion of water molecules in biological tissues, and functional brain connectomes are usually mapped from resting-state functional MRI (rfMRI), which exploits the blood oxygen-level dependent (BOLD) signals of the different regions at rest.
+While brain areas are usually derived from high resolution structural T1 weighted MRI (sMRI), structural brain connectomes are mapped from diffusion MR imaging (dMRI) tractography, and functional brain connectomes are usually mapped from resting-state functional MRI (rfMRI).
 As MRI is being increasingly more accessible and used in both clinical and research settings, such multi-modal MR datasets are being gathered at an unprecedented rate.
 The size and organization of these datasets as well as the increasing complexity of the processing